umarfb/miri_classifier/README.md

 The `trained_models/2021-9-20-1037-gru-fl` is the folder where the trained model is saved.
 "Class 0" and "Class 1" are the class labels (for a binary classification case).

 This will evaluate the models, and tabulate the model hyperparameters with F1 score and accuracy into `experiment_results.csv` within the configuration folder.
 It will also create two confusion matrices (evaluated on the validation and test set).

+For models trained without additional metadata, add the `--mixed False` or `-mi False` flags as when training the models.